jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

    RRs with an RRSet is always the same, but the data may be different among RRs in the RRSet.

-Relevant Resource Record Set:  A set of CAA Resource Records resulting from applying the algorithm in Section 4 to a specific Domain Name or Wildcard Domain Name.
+Relevant Resource Record Set (Relevant RRSet):  A set of CAA Resource Records resulting from applying the algorithm in Section 4 to a specific Domain Name or Wildcard Domain Name.